BackupTheBerlios/hjb-svn/trunk/docs/rst/commit-session.rst

 :Returns: N/A

-This GET request commits the transactional session at the specified URI.
+This *GET* request commits a transactional session at the specified URI.
 This command

-* is idempotent, i.e, if sent to a a transactional session that is already committed, it is ignored.
+* is idempotent during the lifetime of the session, i.e, if sent to a a transactional session that is already committed, it is ignored.
+If the session is no longer present, it returns a *404 Not Found* response

 * is ignored by sessions that are not transactional.